Some History & Genealogy Links

 - SOME UNUSUAL WEBSITES :

 - Bytown or Bust.
 Migration and Settlement in the Ottawa area in the 1800's.
-Over 1,700 pages of data
+Well over 1,700 pages of data

 which could take you days to go through.
 I suggest you do so on a desk-top or tablet computer unless you like sideways scrolling.